The-Wishlist-Co/docs/wishlistSvcAPI.md

 ## GET Wishlist

-Below APIs provide mechanism to get wishlists by ID, reference ID or customer.
+Below APIs provide mechanisms to get wishlists by internal TWC identifier, retailer's reference identifier or by customer.

 ### Get Wishlist by Id